SergioMEV/solar/README.md

 $ ./client <server name> <port> <user name>
 ```

-Insert your IP address in <servername> if you are running this program on a machine that is different from the one that created the server.
-If you are using a Grinnell computer, type the name of the machine to connect.
+Insert your IP address in `<servername>` if you are running this program on a machine that is different from the one that created the server.
+If you are using a Grinnell computer, type the name of the machine to connect instead.
 If you are running the program on the same computer as the one that created the server, type `localhost` instead.

+`<port>` is a 5-digit number created by the server.

+`<user name>` is the name that will appear on the log when you make changes to the file.
+Note the maximum length of `<user name>` is 20.

 An example running the program: